Dr. Boggess (Medical Director)

 - You are never required to undergo treatments that are considered “alternate strategies” for any reason, and you always have a right to second opinion.

-- The practice derives income for the sale of all products, supplements, and books in our office, disclosed at the time of purchase.
+- The practice derives income for the sale of all products, supplements, and books in our office.

 Rational for providing products in our office